The Corvus Consort is a vocal ensemble based in the UK.

 In summer 2020 the Consort released two videos, recorded remotely during the first coronavirus lockdown.
 Their video of J. S. Bach’s accompanied chorale Jesus bleibet meine Freude with the Ferio Saxophone Quartet was premiered as part of The Sixteen’s Sounds Sublime Online festival.
 The same festival also featured the Consort’s video in collaboration with Music on the Edge, overlaying the Renaissance polyphony of Tomás Luis de Victoria’s O vos omnes with instrumental improvisations.

-Since making its first appearance in Devon in September 2018, the Consort has enjoyed performances at the Kings Lynn Festival, Borough Theatre Abergavenny and Merton College Chapel in Oxford, as well as several more concerts across the Westcountry.
-Future engagements include Winchfield Festival with the Ferio Saxophone Quartet, Simonsbath Festival with Music on the Edge, a Christmas concert for the Lamberhurst Music Society, and planned performances at Buckfast Abbey and Clifton Cathedral.
+Since making its first appearance in 2018, the Consort has enjoyed performances at Winchfield Festival, Kings Lynn Festival, Music on the Quantocks and Borough Theatre Abergavenny, as well as becoming Ensemble-in-Residence at the brand new Whiddon Autumn Festival in 2021.
+Future engagements include the Lamberhurst Music Society, Chiltern Arts, Simonsbath Festival, and planned performances at Buckfast Abbey and Clifton Cathedral.